beata999/beata999/README.md

 # Hi there, I'm Beata! 👋

-I'm a passionate Data Analyst with experience in transforming raw data into actionable insights.
+I'm a passionate about Data with experience in transforming raw data into actionable insights.
 Welcome to my GitHub profile!

 ## About Me